|Current Session Rate: $110

 Her studies with Paul St. John include the Neuromuscular Components of Scoliosis, and Advanced Cervical Stabilization.
 Also Certified

 in Advanced Medical Massage & Assessment Skills for Low Back & Neck pain, Rebecca is a perpetual student of functional

-integrates the techniques of top professionals Tom Myers/Anatomy Trains Myofascial Integration, Paul St. John, James Waslaski/Orthopedic Massage, Erik Dalton/MyoSkeletal Alignment, and David Weinstock (NKT) into her unique and effective approach to pain relief
+techniques of top professionals Tom Myers/Anatomy Trains Myofascial Integration, Paul St. John, James Waslaski/Orthopedic Massage, Erik Dalton/MyoSkeletal Alignment, and David Weinstock (NKT) into her unique and effective approach to pain relief

 and postural restoration at the Nashville Neuromuscular Center.